TimPaterson/stdio-mini/README.md

 This project was developed in Microchip Studio targeting ARM Cortex-M0+ microcontrollers.
 Fully compiled and ready-to-link libraries in every combination of math support are included for this target.
 The Microchip Studio project files are also included.
-The ArmTest test driver now requires FixDebugInfo in a post-build step, which can be found at https://github.com/TimPaterson/FixDebugInfo-GCC-ARM.